shashank1shukla/App42-Photo-Sharing/README.md

 __Get Facebook Friends :__

 After initilize you get your facebook friends from social object by using GetFacebookFriendsOAuth.
-This method require facebook access token and your callback class that implements App42Callback.
+This method require facebook access token and your callback class reference that implements App42Callback interface.

 This methods return callback in App42Callback.OnSuccess.

 ```
-socialService.GetFacebookFriendsOAuth(fbAccessToken,this);
+socialService.GetFacebookFriendsOAuth(fbAccessToken,yourclass);
 void App42Callback.OnSuccess(object response)
 {
         Social social = (Social)response;